PluieElectrique/mediafire-dl/README.md

 ## Usage

-Put your file keys (quickkeys), folder keys, and custom folders in a JSON file like so:
+Put your file keys (quickkeys), folder keys, custom folders, and conv links in a JSON file like so:
 ```json
 {
     "file": [